mchmarny/hello/README.md

 > Assumes the `kind` cluster is already set up. (`cluster/cluster-up`)

-Make sure the `kubectl` context is set to the local cluster
+Make sure the `kubectl` context is set to the local cluster.

 `kubectx`

-If not, set it
+If not, set it.

 `kubectx kind-dev`

-Launch `skaffold` in dev mode
+Launch `skaffold` in dev mode.

-`skaffold dev`
+`skaffold dev --cache-artifacts=false`

-Code changes will result in new image build and deploy
+Code changes will result in new image build and deploy.

+When ready, you can render the configuration using either `helm`, `kpt`, or `kustomize`.

+> local image cause the kind cluster configured for local Docker registry

+`skaffold render` or `o demo.yaml`

+You can apply `demo.yaml` using `skaffold apply demo.yaml` or `kubectl`.

 ## Local Dev Using Makefile